DevEmperor/WristAssist/README.md

 ## Usage

-The app is overall very **self-explanatory**, but there are a few things to keep in mind:

-- Before the first use, an **API key** must be set in the settings.
-There are two options for this:
-  1. You can get an API key for one month for free from **[OpenAI](https://platform.openai.com/)**, after that you have to specify a credit card, because the usage costs a little money (< 1$).
-  2. You can visit [this community project](https://github.com/PawanOsman/ChatGPT#use-our-hosted-api-reverse-proxy) and get **a free API key** to this API proxy.
-If you choose this option, you will have to change the API host in the settings.
-- After the first request in a chat, a **Save-button** appears, which saves the entire chat (including future ones).
-- With a long press on a saved chat, a new interface appears to **change the title or delete it**.
-- If you click on the About activity, you'll find the **total cost** of all your requests.
-A long press on this label resets it.
-- Every saved chat has a **Reset-button** that resets the chat to the first prompt.
-This is useful if you have a long chat history, which consumes a lot of tokens, but only the prompt is important for you (e.g. a translator prompt).
-- If you want to set a **system role** for a conversation, you can do a long press on "New chat".
-The first keyboard allows you to define a system role.
+You will find a detailed explaination on how to set up and use WristAssist on the **[Wiki page](https://github.com/DevEmperor/WristAssist/wiki/Intro-on-how-to-set-up-and-use-WristAssist)** of this repository.

 ## Planned features

-- [x] each answer shows the cost
 - [x] chats should be able to be saved
 - [x] show total consumption in settings
 - [x] reset button for long chats
-- [x] order saved chats by latest edits
 - [x] option to choose pawan.krd as API host
-- [ ] possibility to switch between GPT 3.5 and GPT 4 (as soon as access is possible)
+- [x] possibility to switch between GPT 3.5 and GPT 4 (as soon as access is possible)
-- [ ] intro explaining how to generate an API key
+- [x] intro explaining how to generate an API key
 - [ ] PlayStore release